+- 1. Check the appropriate box: - [] Preliminary Information Statement

+$[\checkmark]$ Definitive Information Statement

-1. Check the appropriate box: [ ] Preliminary Information Statem ent [/] Definitive Information Statemer nt 2. doing business under the name ts charter: Upson International Corp. and style of OCTAGON COMPUTER VORLD; OCTAGON MOBILE; UNISO; GA 3.
-Taguig City, Metro Manila, Philippin Province, country or other jurisdict nes ion of incorporation or organization 4.
-SEC Identification Number: AS95003 3836 5.
-BIR Tax Identification Code: 004-78 0-008-000 6.
-Unit 2308, 23/F Capital House Towe Bonifacio Global City, Taguig City Address of principal office er 1, 9 th Avenue corner 34 th Street, 1635 Postal Code 7.
-Registrant's telephone number, inc luding area code: +63 2 8526 7152 8.
-9. ormation Statement is first to be sent ne Information Statement on or befor 10.
-In case of Proxy Solicitations: Name of Person Filing the Statem ent/Solicitor: Not applicable Address and Telephone No.: Not a applicable 11.
-Sections 8 and 12 of the Code or nd amount of debt is applicable only Title of Each Class Number of Shares of Co Outstanding or Amount of Do Common Shares 3,125,001,30 O 12.
-Are any or all of registrant's securit ies listed in a Stock Exchange?
-Yes √ No If yes, disclose the name of such Sto Philippine Stock Exchange, Inc. (Co ock Exchange and the class of securit mmon Shares) ies listed therein:
+- 2. Name of Registrant as specified in its charter: Upson International Corp. doing business under the name and style of OCTAGON COMPUTER SUPERSTORE; MICROVALLEY COMPUTER SUPERSTORE; GADGET WORLD; OCTAGON MOBILE; UNISO; GADGET KING AND LAMP LIGHT - 3.
+Taguig City, Metro Manila, Philippines Province, country or other jurisdiction of incorporation or organization - 4.
+SEC Identification Number: AS95003836 - 5.
+BIR Tax Identification Code: 004-780-008-000 - 6.Unit 2308, 23/F Capital House Tower 1, 9th Avenue corner 34th Street, Bonifacio Global City, Taguig City1635 Postal CodeAddress of principal officePostal Code - 7.
+Registrant's telephone number, including area code: +63 2 8526 7152 - May 27, 2024, 3:00 P.M., the meeting shall be conducted virtually, and will be presided at the Corporation's Principal Office at Unit 2308, 23/F Capital House Tower 1, 9th Avenue corner 34th Street, Bonifacio Global City, Taguig City Date, time and place of the meeting of security holders - 9.
+Approximate date on which the Information Statement is first to be sent or given to security holders The Registrant intends to release the Information Statement on or before May 6, 2024 - 10.
+In case of Proxy Solicitations:

+Name of Person Filing the Statement/Solicitor: Not applicable

+Address and Telephone No.: Not applicable

+11. Securities registered pursuant to Sections 8 and 12 of the Code or Sections 4 and 8 of the RSA (information on number of shares and amount of debt is applicable only to corporate registrants):

+Title of Each ClassNumber of Shares of Common Stock Outstanding or Amount of Debt Outstanding

+Common Shares1

+12. Are any or all of registrant's securities listed in a Stock Exchange?

+Yes 🟒  No

+If yes, disclose the name of such Stock Exchange and the class of securities listed therein: Philippine Stock Exchange, Inc. (Common Shares)

+1 As of March 31, 2024

-&lt;sup>1 As of March 31, 2024
+2 As of March 31, 2024

-&lt;sup>2 As of March 31, 2024 SEC Form 17-IS December 2003
+SEC Form 17-IS December 2003